Antaris/RazorEngine/doc/DevelopReadme.md

 	- /src/test/

-		The root for all unit test projects
+		The root for all unit test projects.

+	- /src/nugetDependencies/

+		A bit of a hack to get the dependencies of the .net40 profile downloaded properly.

 - /test/

 	The unit test assemblies will be build into this folder.
 This folder can safly be deleted without affecting the build.